-On January 1, 2014, Mr. Wennberg was appointed Chief Technical Officer at Bombardier Transportation.
+On January 1, 2014, Mr. Wennberg was appointed Chief Technology Officer at Bombardier Transportation.

 Mr. Wennberg began his long, international career working for ASEA Traction Vasteras in 1977 as Development Engineer and over a ten-year period, worked his way up the ranks across a number of different departments and in a number of different countries.
 Between 1986 and 1987, Mr. Wennberg was President of ASEA Traction USA.